STealthy-and-haSTy/SublimeScraps/plugins/README.md

 You can use the code here as an example for how aspects of Sublime work or as a basis for something more useful.

-Briefly, the code here is:
+### Usage

+Generally, each python file is a self contained example of the required plugin code.
+Some of them may require extra files to be placed somewhere.
+See inside of each file for more information on full usage.

+### What they does

  * **minimap_toggler.py** is a simple example of having the sublime text minimap turn itself off only for files of a certain syntax.
 There is no setting that controls this, and the minimap toggles on and off on a window-by-window basis (not view-by-view), so some chicanery is needed to pull this off.

  * **open_found_files.py** is an example of collecting all of the files that had a match as a part of a Find in Files operation and opening them all at once.
 Normally in order to do this you would have to scroll through and click on each file to open it.

    The command presented should be bound to a key and can optionally open a new window and open the files there, instead of opening them in the current